Supergiovane/node-red-contrib-knx-ultimate/README.md

 * See <a href="https://github.com/Supergiovane/node-red-contrib-knx-ultimate/blob/master/CHANGELOG.md">here the changelog</a>

+## KNX SECURE DEVELOPING

+Due to lack of time, i'm searching for a **volunteer able to implement KNX Secure**.
+Please open an ISSUE on gitHub if you wish to help.
+Knowledge of cypher algorithms and KNX is required.

 ## HELP, SAMPLES, TROUBLESHOOT, WIKI, FAQ, BEST PRACTICES

 Click your language to go to the documentation.<br/>